 |Taxon treatments||Taxon names||Citations||Map localities||Turn highlighting On/Off|

-(C) 2014 Michael O. Dillon.
-This is an open access article distributed under the terms of the Creative Commons Attribution License (CC BY 4.0), which permits unrestricted use, distribution, and reproduction in any medium, provided the original author and source are credited.
+(C) 2013 Mauricio Diazgranados.
+This is an open access article distributed under the terms of the Creative Commons Attribution License 3.0 (CC-BY), which permits unrestricted use, distribution, and reproduction in any medium, provided the original author and source are credited.

 For reference, use of the paginated PDF or printed version of this article is recommended.